The beekeepers of Sine Saloum: How all-women team tends to Senegal mangrove

 The motivation to adapt for many of the women is clear, as Sonko explains that 25 of the members including herself, are widows and the sole breadwinners for their families and children.
 “I have no husband, no mother, no father – I don’t expect anything from anyone – we have to work,” says Sonko, a mother of eight.

 Solidarity and social security are built into the structure of the cooperative.
-Last year it split the profit of 1.2 million CFA ($2,000) equally among them, but only after paying school fees for the members’ children and offering microloans to women who want to start their own venture too small to ask a bank.
+Last year it split the profit of 1.2 million CFA francs ($2,000) equally among them, but only after paying school fees for the members’ children and offering microloans to women who want to start their own ventures too small to ask a bank.

 “Mboga Yaye is a family,” says Sonko.
 “Every October, when school starts, we distribute money to all the women to help pay for the children’s school fees.”